 There are several key differences between collectibles insurance and standard homeowners insurance.
 In most cases a homeowners or renters policy may:

 - Limit contents coverage to a percentage of the total value of your home (usually 50 - 70%).

 - Limit the amount they'll pay for theft of valuable items, like your 2001 Bowman Chrome Albert Pujols autographed rookie card.

 - Not cover losses due to natural disasters like floods, hurricanes and earthquakes.

 - Be based on actual cash value (the documented purchase price) and not the item's current collectible value.

 - Require you to schedule all items, including an itemized list and values.

-The whole purpose for having your collection insured is to provide adequate compensation in the event of loss or damage.
+The whole purpose of having your collection insured is to provide adequate compensation in the event of loss or damage.
 So how does an insurance company calculate a collection's value?
-Fitzpatrick stated that, “Claims are paid based on replacement value at the time of the loss."
+Fitzpatrick stated that “Claims are paid based on replacement value at the time of the loss."

 This accounts for appreciation in value from the time in which specific items were first purchased or acquired and is the fundamental difference between a homeowners policy and collectibles insurance.